Biodiversity offsetting: Biodiversity Net Gain in England

 Biodiversity offsetting has been formally implemented into the planning process in England through the introduction of Biodiversity Net Gain (BNG) on February 12, 2024 under the Environment Act 2021 through modification to the Town and Country Planning Act.
 BNG is England's domestic ecological compensation policy, designed to compensate for ecological harms caused by new developments.
 BNG requires that, to gain planning permission from Local Planning Authorities (LPAs), developers must demonstrate a 10% net gain in biodiversity under the proposed development, relative to the pre-development scenario, using a 'Statutory Biodiversity Metric'.

+The statutory requirement does not apply uniformly to all forms of development, with exemptions and transitional arrangements for certain small developments, permitted development rights, and nationally significant infrastructure projects.

 Failure to meet this criterion obligates the developer to adjust their project plan, or compensate for the shortfall in biodiversity units through the purchase of biodiversity offsets, which are delivered either through a payment to the council or a third party, such as a broker managing a habitat bank.
 If no compensation sites are available within the local planning authority where the development is planned, compensation is permitted in other local authorities, triggering an increase in compensatory units required due to a spatial multiplier within the Metric.
 As a final option, developers can purchase 'statutory biodiversity credits' from the national government.
 Offsetting therefore represents a small proportion of biodiversity enhancements delivered through the policy; the majority of biodiversity enhancements come through habitat management activities implemented within the boundaries of new developments themselves.